atet/learn/sed/README.md

 1. Chuck Norris can killtwostones withonebird.
 ```

-* Almost, just forgot to add spaces before and after the substitution:
+* We almost got it, just forgot to add spaces before and after the substitution:

 ```
 $ $ sed -e "s/ 1 / one /g" -e "s/ 2 / two /g" chuck.txt